Liquor Party

 The Liquor Party (Spritpartiet) is a former political party in Sweden, that was established as an across-political boundaries single-issue party with policies that majored on the health effects of the consumption of alcohol.
 The party was founded, in 2009, by actor Benny Haag.
-They ran in the 2010 Swedish general election on September 19 and gained 237 votes becoming the 13th biggest party outside the parliament.
+They ran in the 2010 Swedish general election on September 19; it gained 237 votes, becoming the 13th biggest party outside the parliament.